MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 2. Navigate to any PIT vhd path i.e. **<DPMServer FQDN><PhysicalReplicaId><PITId>** and mount the disk0.vhdx present in it using *mount-vhd disk0.vhdx* command.
 3. Once replica VHD is mounted, use *mountvol.exe* to assign a drive letter to the replica volume, using the Physical replica ID from the SQL script output.
 For example: mountvol X: \?\Volume{}\

-Note that all the highlighted text with angular braces are place holders, replace them with appropriate values.
+    All of the following  text with angular braces in the above steps are place holders, replace them with appropriate values.
-- <ReFSVolume> - Access path from the SQL script output
+    - ReFSVolume - Access path from the SQL script output
-- <DPMServer FQDN> - Fully qualified name of DPM server
+    - DPMServer FQDN - Fully qualified name of DPM server
-- <PhysicalReplicaId> - Physical replica ID from the SQL script out
+    - PhysicalReplicaId - Physical replica ID from the SQL script out
-- <PITId> - GUID identifier other than physical replica ID in the container directory
+    - PITId - GUID identifier other than physical replica ID in the container directory.
 4. Open another administrative command prompt and run *psexec.exe -s cmd.exe* to start a command prompt in system context.
 5. Change directory to the X: drive and navigate to the location of the DPM database files.
 6. Copy them to a location that's easy to restore from.
 Exit the psexec cmd window after you copy.